 The Bible: Crystal Ball or Mirror?

 I know a little bit about the bible.
 I have an M.Div. for Christ’s sake; it’s one of three graduate degrees for Pete’s sake!
-I may no longer be an ordained Benedictine monk, but I sure as Hell sat through my share of biblical studies, theology, even Greek courses.
-Most of them were fascinating.
+I may no longer be an ordained Benedictine monk, but I sure as Hell sat through my share of biblical studies, theology, even some Greek and Latin courses.
+Most of them were interesting, some even fascinating.
 I had a brilliant seminary professor, one of several like that, in fact, who approached the study of sacred scriptures from a literary-criticism perspective, steeped in critical hermeneutics, semiology, and philology…right up my alley.
-He planted the following image in my mind (I’ll let you draw your own conclusions.):
+He planted the following image in my mind.
+I’ll let you draw your own conclusions; but, I find it interesting that the image conjures up a ton of contrasting and startling questions about how religion is used by some to predict and control (i.e. dominate) on one hand, and how, on the other hand, it’s used by others simply to deepen one’s appreciation of the Mystery of Life and come to terms with the ethical implications of that universally-applicable and humbling factor.

 Transubstantiation & Optical Delusion